 The food-body-mind connection.

-A few studies have shown people with diets high in junk food has a causal link with the onset of depression.
-The relationship between food and emotions is a complex one and for some it can also be related to weight control and body image.
+A few studies have shown people with diets high in junk food have a causal link with the onset of depression.
+The relationship between food and emotions is a complex one and for some, it can also be related to weight control and body image.
 The idea that food can trigger physical or emotional reactions may be a strange concept to understand.
 Many people now link certain foods to triggering physical problems, fatigue, inflammation, constipation, diarrhoea, or joint pain.
 Remarkably, the brain can be affected too.
-Simple reactions: irritability, anxiety, nervousness, aggravation, or depression can also be linked to food triggers with some people.
+Simple reactions: irritability, anxiety, nervousness, aggravation, or depression can also be linked to food triggers in some people.
 Common food intolerances include gluten, dairy, soy, salicylates, citrus, aspartame, MSG, sulphites, and food colourings.
 Keeping a food diary and a rotational diet are excellent tools if you suspect foods are triggering reactions.
 Positive food choices such as fruit, vegetables, good sources of protein and grains provide key nutrients; vitamins, minerals, fibre, proteins, and phytonutrients that are the building blocks of health and create emotional balance.
 Researchers have shown key nutrients such as Protein, B Vitamins, Omega 3, Magnesium, Iron and Probiotics are very important too as approx. 70% of our happy hormones are in our gut.

 A light bulb moment

-The industrial revolution and invention of the light bulb changed our lives and the number of artificial controlled daylight hours available.
-In doing so, it has also meant less time to sleep and the creation of walking zombies, aka ‘The Chronically Sleep Deprived’.
+The industrial revolution and the invention of the light bulb changed our lives and the number of artificially controlled daylight hours available.
+In doing so, it has also meant less time to sleep and the creation of walking zombies, aka ‘The Chronically Sleep Deprived.
 Those suffering from chronic sleep deprivation can suffer from weight gain, poor memory, trouble making decisions, poor motor skills, poor judgement and being emotionally over-reactive!
 It is no wonder that sleep deprivation has been used as a form of torture!
 Living day to day tired is certainly not living life to your best.
 However, if this problem is torturing you then consider making your bedtime routine earlier and sleeping in a dark, quiet room.
 There are non-addictive nutritional supplements that support your sleep patterns, such as magnesium, botanicals, tart cherry, and even guided meditations that will help you relax and ideally, get a better night’s sleep.